Welschriesling (Austria Sweet)

 - Austria's third most-planted variety with 2,774 hectares (as of 2023/24), distributed across Niederösterreich (38.75%), Burgenland (33.84%), and Steiermark (26.90%)

-- Genetically unrelated to Rhine Riesling; its closest relative is Elbling.
-DNA analysis in 2003 identified one parent as Coccalona Nera, a nearly extinct northern Italian variety; the second parent remains unknown
+- Genetically unrelated to Rhine Riesling; closest relative is Elbling.
+DNA profiling from 2003 and 2020 (Lacombe et al.) identified Coccalona Nera, a nearly extinct red grape from northern Italy, as one parent; the second parent remains unknown

-- Austrian Trockenbeerenauslese (TBA) requires a minimum of 30° KMW (approximately 150° Oechsle); Beerenauslese requires at least 25° KMW; Ruster Ausbruch DAC also requires 30° KMW minimum
+- Austrian Trockenbeerenauslese (TBA) requires a minimum of 30° KMW (approximately 156° Oechsle); Beerenauslese requires at least 25° KMW; Ruster Ausbruch DAC also requires 30° KMW minimum with a minimum residual sugar of 45 g/l

 - Thin grape skins make Welschriesling highly susceptible to Botrytis cinerea, making it ideal for BA and TBA production in the warm, lake-moderated Seewinkel microclimate around Lake Neusiedl